gordonmaloney/facle/README.md

-a quick and dirty worlde clone in scottish gaelic
+a quick and dirty wordle clone in scottish gaelic

 original code and absolutely any and all rights belong to Josh Wardle